How do I mount my Storyboard?

 You can mount your Storyboard in 5 easy steps!

 Stick your mounting template on the wall exactly where you want your Storyboard to be.
 The template has wall-safe tape, so you can adjust it until you’re happy with its placement.
+Take note of the two bullseyes printed on this template labeled 'A' and 'B' which are spaced exactly 12 inches apart.

 Use your level (or a level app on your phone) to double check that it’s even.